mdn/curriculum/curriculum/0-README.md

 ### For Beginners

 - Embarking on your coding journey?
-Begin with our [Getting Started](./1-getting-started/) and [Core](./2-core/) modules to grasp the essential skills for web development.
+Begin with our "Getting started" and "Core" modules to grasp the essential skills for web development.

 ### Advancing Your Skills

 - Beyond the basics?
-Dive deeper with our [Extensions](./3-extensions/) modules to develop specialized skills.
+Dive deeper with our "Extensions" modules to develop specialized skills.

 ### Career Ready

 - Seeking employment?
-Our [Soft Skills](./1-getting-started/1-soft-skills.md) module offers crucial insights to help you land your job.
+Our "Soft skills" module, part of "Getting started", offers crucial insights to help you land your job.

 ### For Educators